mnraza-dev/EKart/README.md

-## Flipkart Clone App using React Native
+# Ekart-Mobile App using React Native